judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	- significant interaction: the effect of the prior is stronger with less veridical predicates than with more veridical predicates

 - Given these findings, we can argue:
-	- To identify speaker commitment, listeners take into consideration the prior of the eventuality: either how likely they take the eventuality to be, or how likely the speaker is to take the eventuality to be. **Am I right that we can't tell the difference?**
+	- To identify speaker commitment, listeners take into consideration the prior of the eventuality: either how likely they take the eventuality to be, or how likely the speaker is to take the eventuality to be.
+At this point, we cannot tell the difference because we are not distinguishing between the listeners'/participants' epistemic state and properties and the speaker's epistemic state and properties.
+In future research, it would be good to explore how speaker commitment interacts with differences between what the listener believes about the world and what the speaker believes about the world.
+E.g., speaker (who is known to be a white Southener) says "Did Bill discover that Trump is making America great again?", and participant is black man from New York.
 	- Theoretical models of projectivity need to incorporate these priors.
 	- Speakers may be taken to be committed to a particular content, even if that content is not entailed content.
 This raises the question of whether entailed and non-entailed projective content should receive distinct analyses.
 We argue that not.